Close

 Nutritional Knowledge

 Nutrition knowledge is defined as awareness of concepts and behaviours related to nutrition and health, such as adequate dietary intake, diet-related diseases, major nutrient food sources, and dietary guidelines72.
 In this regard, nutrition knowledge is one factor influencing food consumption and people’s food choices73.
 Furthermore, consumers’ levels of nutrition knowledge may impact their capacity to recognize healthful meals and control chronic diseases linked to diet74.
-Likewise, research shows that the knowledge of dairy by senior citizens accurately predicted milk intake75.
+Likewise, research shows that the knowledge on dairy products by senior citizens accurately predicted milk intake75.
 Moreover, Mauritian middle-aged women who are aware of the health benefits of fats choose lower-fat dietary patterns76.
 On the other hand, lower education is associated with high-carb, low-fibre, sweet, and red meat diets, while higher education is linked with high fruit/vegetable/fish/nutritional diversity and lower calorie diets77.
 However, fast food intake was higher among college students with adequate nutritional knowledge, attitudes, and practices78.
 Interestingly, increased nutrition knowledge is associated with higher consumption of all food groups except fruits and vegetables in Mauritius78, suggesting that nutrition knowledge does not always relate to healthy eating or adequate energy intake.
 Contrary to the common assumption relating nutritional knowledge and healthy eating, evidence shows only a weak link between Nutrition knowledge and food choices79.
 Similarly, it was found that there are no positive associations between fast food, physical activity, and nutrition knowledge80.
 Nevertheless, Mauritian adults attending nutrition education courses improved their knowledge, fruit intake, reduction of fatty foods, and maintenance of normal energy intake81.

 Advertising of fast foods

-Advertising might have a critical impact on the eating habits of the general population.
+Advertising might have a critical impact on eating habits of a general population.
 For instance, a study conducted in Australia found that children aged 7 to 12 years increased their food consumption after being exposed to marketing for unhealthy foods, and they did not make up for this by eating less at a later meal 82,83.
 This might lead to a tendency towards an increase in weight gain and BMI.
 Moreover, adults’ overall exposure to food advertising on television is associated with their consumption of fast food84.
 Preschoolers’ exposure to TV ads has been found to increase their likelihood of consuming fast food by about 30%, independent of TV hours, parental fast food consumption, and socioeconomic status, despite consuming fast food85.
 Another study confirmed that unhealthy foods and beverages in adolescents are a significant contributor to the development, growth, and persistence of obesity86.
 Moreover, a positive correlation between exposure to fast food marketing, brand preferences and intake of fast foods was observed among youngsters aged 10-17 across six countries87.
 Since successful marketing to them can build early, good relationships as well as long-lasting interactions between brands and consumers that last into adulthood, children and adolescents represent a significant portion of the market88.
 It is rather well documented that fast food marketing and advertisements of brand foods are associated with an increased fast food consumption pattern leading to undesirable unhealthy behaviours.

 Time Scarcity